oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/design-considerations-01-construction-principles.md

 - OpenEoX Shell
 - OpenEoX API
-- integration into the product itself (for example via SNMP calls)
+- integration into the product itself (for example via SNMP calls or HTTPS requests)
 - integration into other standards (for example CSAF)

 This separation provides actionable, structured, and validated life cycle information